tnaake/tnaake.github.io/_posts/2020-08-30-affinity_propagation.md

 dandelion or 0, whatever is smaller.

 ![Sending availabilities](/images/sending_availabilities.jpg){:height="50%" width="50%"}
+*Message passing in affinity propagation: Sending availabilities.
+Availabilities a(i,k) are sent from a potential exemplar `k?` to a data point `i`.
+They represent how well-suited a potential exemplar is as a cluster center for the data point `i` (Frey & Dueck, 2007).*

 ## Criterion matrix
 The message-passing steps by iteratively updating the responsibility and